Cardiology Fellows

 Baylor College of Medicine

-I am originally from Dallas, TX and did my residency training at Baylor College of Medicine in Houston, TX.
-My current career goals include a future incorporating my passion in aiding underserved communities with either Electrophysiology or Interventional Cardiology.
-I love that my co-fellows are diverse and provide different perspectives that propel me to grow.
+I am originally from Dallas, TX, and completed my residency training at Baylor College of Medicine in Houston.
+My current career goals include incorporating my passion for aiding underserved communities into a future in either Electrophysiology or Interventional Cardiology.
+I love that my co-fellows are diverse and provide different perspectives that push me to grow.
 When I am not in the hospital, you can find me singing along to any genre of live music performance or enjoying a theme park!

 zirille bio